 Domain overrides are found at the bottom of the DNS Resolver configuration.
 These entries specify an alternate DNS server to use for resolving a hosts in a specific domain.

 A common use of domain overrides is to resolve internal DNS domains at remote sites using a DNS server at the main site accessible over VPN.
-In such environments all DNS queries are typically resolved at the central site for centralized control over DNS, however some organizations prefer letting Internet DNS resolve with a local caching resolver at each site, and only forwarding queries for internal domains to the central DNS server.
+In such environments all DNS queries are typically resolved at the central site for centralized control over DNS, however some organizations prefer to let Internet DNS resolve with a local caching resolver at each site, and only forward queries for internal domains to the central DNS server (e.g. for Split DNS).

 A static route may be necessary for this to function over IPsec.
 See Accessing Firewall Services over IPsec for more information.